PrefectHQ/prefect/docs/guides/determining-upstream-dependencies.md

 # Determining Upstream Dependencies

-Results from tasks can be provided to other tasks and subflows to determine their upstream dependencies.
+Results from a task can be provided to other tasks (or subflows) to determine their upstream dependencies.
 Prefect uses upstream dependencies in two ways:

 1. To populate dependency arrows in the flow run graph
 2. To determine execution order for [concurrently submitted](/concepts/task-runners) units of work that depend on each other